ALEXA Mini LF FAQ

 No, each camera has its own unique features and role to play on set.
-The ALEXA LF can shoot in LF Open Gate ARRIRAW up to 90fps, and in LF 2.39:1 4.5K at 150fps: far greater frame rates than the ALEXA Mini LF.
+The ALEXA LF can shoot in LF Open Gate ARRIRAW up to 90 fps, and in LF 2.39:1 4.5K at 150 fps; that is more than twice the maximum frame rate of the ALEXA Mini LF.
 It is also the ideal camera for assistants with four independent monitoring outputs (3x MON OUTs and 1x viewfinder), multiple accessory power options, built-in wireless video and a dedicated control panel.

-The ALEXA Mini remains an ideal choice for Super 35 production due to its high framerate ability; we’re not expecting your investment in the most popular camera on set to disappear overnight.
-We’re very proud to offer the ARRI Large Format Family of ALEXA LF and ALEXA Mini LF, and the ARRI Super35 Family of ALEXA SXT and ALEXA Mini.
+The ALEXA Mini remains an ideal choice for Super 35 productions due to its high framerate ability; we’re not expecting your investment in the most popular camera on set to disappear overnight.

 We at ARRI believe in Super 35.
 Not everybody will shoot Large Format/Full Frame.
 Many productions, in particular in TV, will remain with Super 35 for the foreseeable future.
 Therefore, we are also working on a dedicated Super 35 4K camera (not LF), further increasing the choices for cinematographers.